History

 The Neath Abbey was founded in 1129 for a community of monks from Savigny in northern France, from the foundation of the Norman Richard de Grenville, who played a key role in pushing native Welsh west of the Neath River.
 Together with his wife Constance, he issued a document giving the monks extensive lands between the rivers Neath and Tawe along with the meadows, mills and chapel of his castle, to which the first twelve monks arrived the following year.

 In 1147, the abbey was absorbed by the rapidly growing Cistercian Order, famous for its poverty, dedication to work and modesty.
 This transformation took place without major problems, but soon problems arose due to the excessive dispersion of monastic estates, which prevented their effective management.
-In the 90s of the 12th century, consideration was even given to the possibility of moving the abbey to Somerset, England, where the vast grounds of the convent were located, but ultimately these plans were never realized (probably due to the construction of the nearby competitive Cleeve Abbey).
+In the 90s of the 12th century, consideration was even given to the possibility of moving the abbey to Somerset, England, where the vast grounds of the abbey were located, but ultimately these plans were never realized (probably due to the construction of the nearby competitive Cleeve Abbey).
 However, the painstaking process of consolidating Welsh estates of Neath Abbey began, stretching until the early years of the first half of the 13th century and combined with frequent conflicts with the neighboring Cistercian abbey in Magram.
 An additional problem was the frequent Welsh-English skirmishes on the turbulent borderland.
 For example, in 1224, Welsh rebels led by Morgan Gam burned one of the monastery grange, killing several people and abducting over four hundred sheep.
-There were also internal conflicts in the convent.
-In 1269, when Adam of Carmarthen was an abbot of dubious reputation, there was an internal rebellion of conversi.
+There were also internal conflicts in the abbey.
+In 1269, when Adam of Carmarthen was an abbot of dubious reputation, there was an internal rebellion of lay monks.
 Despite initial problems at the end of the thirteenth century, the Neath Abbey became one of the richest monasteries in Wales with an annual income of about £ 236, supplied primarily by an extensive network of granges, where a groups of lay brothers worked.
 Around 5,000 acres of arable land belonged to the abbey property at that time, almost 5,000 sheep and around 220 cattle.
-In addition, the convent owned estates in the towns of Caerleon, Cardiff, Cowbridge and Neath.
+In addition, the abbey owned estates in the towns of Caerleon, Cardiff, Cowbridge and Neath.

 Shortly after arriving in Wales, the brothers lived in makeshift wooden buildings and perhaps in the founder’s castle.
 Soon, however, probably no later than in the 70s of the 12th century, work began on the west range of the monastery, and even earlier on the most important building, the Romanesque abbey church.
 At the end of the twelfth century, the construction of a stone church and the monastery buildings accompanying it were completed, but since the early twenties of the thirteenth century, monks began to expand and rebuild these early buildings.
 This was partly due to the damages inflicted by repeated Welsh invasions, and partly due to growing aspirations and wealth.
 A new Gothic monastery church was built in the 80s of the 13th century at the initiative of Adam of Carmarthen.
 In 1284, at an early stage, the construction site was visited by King Edward I, who was to give the abbey a beautiful canopy, but the work gained momentum especially after the agreement of Abbot Adam with Gilbert de Clare, who in exchange for the lease of monastery lands allocated considerable sums of money for construction.
 The church was completed around 1330.